AlexisObel/Ob3l3xy.github.io/_posts/2023-06-03-THM-IntroductionToCybersecurity.md

 tags: [Web Apps, Web App Security, Web fundamentals]
 ---

-The certification offered by try hack me gives a proper introduction to cyber security by explaining the fundamentals which include an introduction to other fundamental topics such as offensive security, and defensive security.
+The certification offered by Try Hack Me gives a proper introduction to cyber security by explaining the fundamentals which include an introduction to other fundamental topics such as offensive security, and defensive security.
 Knowledge about this will lay a strong foundation for tackling more advanced topics in cybersecurity as well as provide insights on some careers in the field.

 # Introduction to Cybersecurity